Skip to main content

 Formatge de Tupi

-Traditional fermented cheese preserved in a clay pot with garlic and spirits.
-Strong, pungent flavor beloved by locals.
+A fermented cheese kept in a clay pot with garlic and spirits.
+The flavor is strong and pungent, and locals are fond of it.

 Allergens: